Preventing Birth Defects

 Because most substances can pass through the placenta into the fetus' blood supply, mothers-to-be should avoid exposure to anything toxic.
 This includes fumes from strong household chemicals such as gasoline, paints, paint thinner, and pesticides; lead in some paints; and water from contaminated sources.
 You can find health and safety information about commonly used household products from the National Library of Medicine or by calling the Texas Teratogenic Information Service at 1-855-884-7248.

-National Institute for Occupational Safety and Health (NIOSH): Reproductive health and the workplace
+National Institute for Occupational Safety and Health (NIOSH): Reproductive Health in the Workplace

 This website provides information on workplace hazards that may pose a risk to male and female fertility, pregnancy, breastfeeding, and children’s health.
 Sub-pages provide information on what employers, workers, and healthcare providers can do to address reproductive hazards in the workplace.
 Guidance on reducing take-home exposure (chemicals carried into the home and car on skin, clothes, shoes, and hair) is also provided, along with information on personal protective equipment and special issues during pregnancy.

-- Learn more about other harmful substances to avoid during pregnancy from March of Dimes
+- See information about other harmful substances to avoid during pregnancy from March of Dimes

 Learn About Genetics